dymoy/peer-prep/README.md

 8. react-dom
 9. react-router-dom

+### Back End
+This project requires the following npm package dependencies for the back-end server, which are included in the `server/package.json` file.
+1. @apollo/server
+2. apollo-server-express
+3. bcrypt
+4. express
+5. graphql
+6. jest
+7. jsonwebtoken
+8. mongoose

 ## Usage
 ### Logging in or Signing Up
 ![Animated Gif of how to login or sign up](./assets/imgs/peer-prep_login_signup.gif)